georgehanson/laravel-saas/README.md

 or create your own custom one.
 Here you can create an instance of the `GeorgeHanson\SaaS\Plans\Plan` object.
 Be sure to call the `create` method on the `Plan` object in order for it to be registered.

+To subscribe the user to a plan the first thing you need to do is create a Checkout Session.
+You can look at the Stripe documentation for more information on how this works.
+To create a session, you can simply call the `createSessionToken` method on the payment gateway class.
+This will return a string session to be used within the frontend.

 WIP